fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 45: February 17th, 2018

+**Today's Progress:** Chinese New Year Intermission - Build Your Own Cryptocurrency In 10 Lines Of Codes @devslope

+**Thoughts:**
+- As long time member of devslopes, I've received email regarding their course on blockchain.
+- So this is their Youtube's crash course introduction
+- Awesome stuff!

+**Link to work:** none

 ### Day 44: February 15th, 2018

 **Today's Progress:** Chinese New Year Intermission - Watched Youtube Videos on Ionic Framework